alvarorodriguez88/practice_Weather/README.md

 The program comprises active modules responsible for communicating with 2 APIs to retrieve data and send it to the broker.

 - **Weather-provider:** Communicates with the OpenWeatherMap API, sending events every 6 hours with the forecast for the next 5 days at 12 PM.
-- **Hotel-provider:** Manages communication with the Xotelo API, sending events regarding hotels with their nightly prices every 3 hours.
-Its shorter periodicity is due to its variable availability, as it depends on various factors.
+- **Hotel-provider:** Manages communication with the Xotelo API, sending events regarding hotels with their nightly prices every 6 hours.

 On the other hand, passive modules process events from both topics for exploitation.